- Green Bonds :

 Members must ensure that the specific opinions on which they seek to rely extend to their particular circumstances and satisfy themselves as to the strength of the opinions and the effect of the assumptions and qualifications contained therein.

-As in previous years, the opinions have been obtained in a combined format, covering the GMRA on the one hand and the Overseas Securities Lender’s Agreement (October 1994 version), Overseas Securities Lender’s Agreement (December 1995 version), Master Gilt Edged Stock Lending Agreement (1996 versions) and the Global Master Securities Lending Agreement (May 2000, July 2009 and January 2010 versions) (the "SLAs”) on the other (except for the opinions on India, Slovenia and Thailand, which are GMRA only opinions) and consist of the following parts:
+As in previous years, the opinions have been obtained in a combined format, covering the GMRA on the one hand and the Overseas Securities Lender’s Agreement (October 1994 version), Overseas Securities Lender’s Agreement (December 1995 version), Master Gilt Edged Stock Lending Agreement (1996 versions) and the Global Master Securities Lending Agreement (May 2000, July 2009 and January 2010 versions) (the "SLAs”) on the other (except for the opinions on India, Russia and Slovenia, which are GMRA only opinions) and consist of the following parts:

 (i) core opinion covering both the GMRA as well as the SLAs (the “Core Opinion”);